 - Short and long vowel sounds

 - Setting, characters, story sequence

-In kindergarten, writing often consists of learning to print as well as basic grammar.
+In kindergarten, teaching handwriting often consists of learning to print as well as basic grammar.
 You will typically cover:

 - Printing uppercase letters